 Quotations with appropriate citation to the course text or other credible source supporting student's assertions.

-Once complete, a student’s challenge is acknowledged and assigned to an evaluation supervisor within 24 hours.
-The evaluation supervisor will investigate the concern and will respond to E-Care.
-E-Care will notify the student of the results and, if applicable, the mentor who initiated the appeal by the end of the next business day.
-More information about E-Care can be found in the following FAQ article: What Evaluation Assistance Services do E-Care Representatives Provide?
+Once received, a student’s challenge is acknowledged and assigned to an evaluation supervisor within 24 hours.
+The evaluation supervisor will investigate the concern and will respond to Assessment Services.
+Assessment Services will notify the student of the results and, if applicable, the faculty member who initiated the appeal, usually within 24 hours but it may take up to 72 hours for review depending on the complexity of the evaluation.

-Satisfactory academic progress (SAP), term breaks, transcripts and academic history: Students are expected to contact the student mentor within 10 working days of the situation the student wishes to have addressed.
+Satisfactory academic progress (SAP), term breaks, transcripts and academic history: Students are expected to contact the program mentor within 10 working days of the situation the student wishes to have addressed.

 Formal Complaints: If a student is unsure how to approach a concern or an earlier complaint cannot be resolved informally, the student may initiate a formal complaint by sending a written explanation of the concern to WGU Student Services.
 This written complaint must describe who has been involved, the status of the concern, and steps taken to resolve the concern informally.

 WGU Student Services will work to swiftly resolve each complaint and in every case, will respond within ten business days.
-If Student Services is not able to resolve the concern to a student's satisfaction, within five business days the student may appeal the decision by submitting a brief, written summary of the concern to WGU’s Associate Provost for Academic Services.
-The decision of the Associate Provost shall be final.
+If Student Services is not able to resolve the concern to a student's satisfaction, within five business days the student may appeal the decision by submitting a brief, written summary of the concern to WGU’s Vice President, Student Experience.
+The decision of the Vice President of Student Experience shall be final.

 Discrimination and Harassment